Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Method

 Let $\mathcal{D}=\{(\mathbf{x}^{(i)}, y^{(i)})\}_{i=1}^{n}$ represent a tabular classification dataset comprised of $d$ features, where $\mathbf{x}^{(i)}\in\mathbb{R}^{d}$ may include missing values and $y^{(i)}$ represents the class label.
 Standard multilayer perceptrons (MLPs) often employ a fixed scalar nonlinearity $g(z)$ (e.g., ReLU, Swish, ELU) for each pre-activation $z$, treating both observed values and imputed estimations similarly.

 We present explicit reliability information to the nonlinearity by creating three channels for each feature: (i) an imputed value channel $\tilde{x}$, (ii) a missingness indicator $m\in[0,1]$, and (iii) a confidence score $c\in[0,1]$.
 In the input layer, $m\in\{0,1\}$ indicates the absence of a feature; in subsequent layers, $m$ transforms into a soft missingness probability through deterministic propagation (Section~\ref{sec:channelprop}).
-Our purpose is to create an unique multivariate activation function
+Our purpose is to create a unique multivariate activation function

 through GP, and to apply this activation in each hidden layer of a three-channel MLP (3C-MLP).
 This enables the nonlinearity to adjust responses according to the degree of missing data and reliability.
+Standard numerical safeguards are used throughout this section as common implementation details.